astronomer/cs-tutorial-kafka/README.md

   --topic users

-then activate venv with

-source venv/bin/activate
+pip install -r pip install -r local_req.txt

 start python script with(this script will continueally run, to stop press ctrl+c) This needs to be running for the process to work:

 python output_messages.py

-navigate in you web browser to: http://localhost:9021/clusters
+navigate in you web browser to see the Kafka Control Center: http://localhost:9021/clusters

 select the controlcenter.cluster